justinesudo/Beginner-Repo/README.md

 12. git config --global --unset http.proxy

-## First Contribtution
+## First Contribution

-- In order to contribute to this repository first fork the repo.(you can see this in the right most side of the page).This will make a local vesrion of the repository in your GitHub account.
+- In order to contribute to this repository first fork the repo.(you can see this in the right most side of the page).This will make a local version of the repository in your GitHub account.

 - ``` git clone https://github.com/user_name/Beginner-Repo ``` where **user_name** is your GitHub handle name e.g - https://github.com/pydevsg/Beginner-Repo
 - ``` cd Beginner-Repo ```